In This Article

 What is a Gratitude Journal?

-A gratitude journal is a place to track what you’re grateful for throughout your day or life.
-Keeping a gratitude journal can help you notice the little joys of life that might otherwise slip past you.
+A gratitude journal is simply a place to track what you’re grateful for, across your day or your whole life.
+And here’s why that matters: it trains you to catch the little joys that usually slip right past you.

 - Walking to and from the gym with Wendy and Steadman